Towson Premises Liability Attorney

 Claiming ignorance is a common defensive tactic for property owners accused of being negligent.
 For example, they may claim that they knew nothing about the hazard and did not have enough time to discover it.
 Proving that the property owner did know about the hazard and had a reasonable amount of time to do something will be crucial to the success of your case.

 The Property Owner Says You Should Have Recognized the Hazard

 The property owner may also suggest that you should have recognized the hazard and avoided it.
 Finally, they may suggest that the accident occurred because you did not put in the effort to keep yourself safe.
 A property owner may use this kind of defense if they failed to put up a warning for a hazard inside their establishment.

 The Property Owner Says the Accident Is Partially Your Fault

 In a last-ditch effort to avoid a compensation payout, the defendant in your case may accept blame while also casting some on you.
 If that claim sticks, you will miss out on compensation completely because Maryland uses the principle of contributory negligence to settle these lawsuits.

 Sharing even 1% of the blame for your premises liability accident is enough to bar you from receiving compensation.
 Hire a premises liability attorney to prevent that from happening.

 Proving Fault in a Premises Liability Case

-Establishing fault in a premises liability case will likely be the greatest challenge for the plaintiff and their Baltimore premises liability lawyer.
+Establishing fault in a premises liability case will likely be the greatest challenge for the plaintiff and their premises liability lawyer in Towson, Maryland.
 You will need to prove certain elements to get your claim to stick.
 Let’s talk more about those elements below.